 There are two ways to increase adhesion as you place the silicone non-slip:

-The second way to increase adherence of silicone to shoe is a bit easier, but requires more patience.
-To apply pure silicone as a permeant heel-slip prevention, you’ll need 100% silicone calk and wood craft sticks.
-To begin, place a bit of caulking on your wood craft stick- al-la toothpaste-commercial style- and smooth along the inside back heel of your shoe.
+Method 1: The first way to increase adherence of silicone to the shoe is easy but requires patience to add a step and give it time to set before moving on.
+To apply pure silicone as permanent heel-slip prevention, you’ll need 100% silicone calk and wood craft sticks.
+To begin, place a bit of caulking on your craft stick (think: toothpaste on a toothbrush) and smooth the silicone along the inside back heel of your shoe.
 Use enough pressure that a thin layer of silicone is pressed into the material of the shoe, making contact and filling any seams or gaps and filling spaces between fibers.

 Allow to dry for at least 1-2 hours.

 When the thin layer is dry, you can use the silicone caulking tube to add ridges of silicone on top of the thin film.
 The film will adhere permanently to the shoe and the ridges will adhere permanently to the film, creating a long term, step-proof way to end heel slippage.

 Method 2: Before putting the silicone in your shoe, squeeze it into a heavy-duty zip-bag, add a small amount of turpentine (roughly 1 part turpentine to 25 parts silicone caulk) squeeze bag till mixed well, and then snip off the tip of the bag and pipe in lines along the back inside heel of your shoes.
 (In this mixture the turpentine dilutes the silicone helping it to spread and flow just enough to penetrate the fiber that it’s placed on and stay put, instead of remaining in a coil and, once dry, easy to peel off) If you add 2-5 parts acrylic paint, during the mixing, you can also match the silicone to your shoe color, to make it less obvious, while also decreasing the time needed for the silicone to set, dry, and be ready to use.